 Another reason for thankfulness was that sketching gives me something to do even if I cant go sightseeing…when you are travelling everything seems worthy of sketching.

 I quite like the variety to my sketchbook that these particular subjects make.
-A fire hydrant for Pete Scully…and the telephone booth outside the hotel – These booths with their distinctivehoods seems to have been sketched by a number of my fellow sketchers.
+A fire hydrant for Pete Scully…and the telephone booth outside the hotel – These booths with their distinctive hoods seem to have been sketched by a number of my fellow sketchers.

 On the third afternoon I ventured out for last meal with Esther – a hearty late lunch – and then had to say goodbye! (sad!)
 She was the last one of the gang to go – and I was left ‘alone’.